filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 This flag can be safely disabled, unless there is a need to manage cramfs.

+### cryptsetup
+Pass the `--with-cryptsetup` option to the configure script.
+Enable support in `libmount` for signed verity devices via the new `verity.roothashsig` option, which if provided, will make the kernel to verify that the root hash is signed by a key from the kernel keyring.

+This flag can be safely disabled if there is no need to use signed verity devices.

 ### fdformat
 This will pass `--enable-fdformat` option to configure script.
 This will build and install `fdformat` tool for low level formatting of a floppy disk.

 It is safe to disable this flag, except when it is necessary to deal with floppy disks.

+### hardlink
+Pass the `--enable-hardlink` option to the configure script.
+Ensure that the `hardlink` program is built and installed.
+It traverses one or more directories searching for duplicate files.
+When it finds duplicate files, it uses one of them as the master, then removes all other duplicates and replaces them with a hardlink, pointing to the master file.
+This allows for conservation of disk space where multiple directories on a single filesystem contain many duplicate files.

+This flag should normally be disabled and the program be used with extreme care.

+### logger
+Pass the `--enable-logger` option to the configure script to build and install the `logger` program.
+This program is used to write messages into the system log, and most oftenly used by various scripts to produce syslog entries.

+It is safe to disable this flag.

 ### kill
 This passes `--enable-kill` option to configure script.
 This will build and install `kill` tool responsible for terminating a running process.